 Soil degradation leads to lower crop production and can ultimately lead to hunger.
 Many soils around the world are degraded and have been rendered less productive.

-• Soil degradation mostly occurs when there is erosion.
+- Soil degradation mostly occurs when there is erosion.
 This reduces soil organic matter.
 Soils become compact, making it hard for water to infiltrate and roots to develop properly.
-Erosion continues, and nutrients decline to levels too low for good crop growth.
+Erosion continues, and nutrients are too low for good crop growth.

-• The soil can also become saline under irrigation in arid regions reducing soil health.
-Salts added in the irrigation water need to be leached beneath the root zone to avoid the problem.
+- The soil can also become saline under irrigation in arid regions reducing soil health.
+Salts added to the irrigation water must be leached beneath the root zone to avoid the problem.

-• In the tropical regions where there are high temperatures and rainfall, soils with most of the organic matter close to the surface can degrade significantly soil within two or three years of conversion to cropland.
+- In tropical regions with high temperatures and rainfall, soils with most organic matter close to the surface can degrade soil significantly within two or three years of conversion to cropland.

 How Do You Build a Healthy, High-Quality Soil?

-Converting a degraded or low-quality soil into high-quality soil requires understanding, thought, and significant actions.
+Converting degraded or low-quality soil into high-quality soil requires understanding, thought, and significant actions.

-Creating high-quality soil differ from farm to farm and even field to field, however, the general approaches are the same.
+Creating high-quality soil differs from farm to farm and even field to field, however, the general approaches are the same.

-• Implement a number of practices that add organic materials to the soil.
+- Implement several practices that add organic materials to the soil.

 In summary